wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/4-configure-remote-apps.md

-Now that we have our host pool deployed, let's create a RemoteApp application group to share an application to a different user in the organization.
+Now we have a host pool and workspace that we can use to deploy a remote app.
+Let's create a RemoteApp application group to share an application to a different user in the organization.

+To complete the exercise, you'll need the credentials for a different non-administrative user account that's in Active Directory.

 ## Create and assign remote applications